mstksg/inCode/copy/entries/singletons-1.md

 ### Recovering Implicit Passing

 One downside is that we are required to manually pass in our witness.
 Wouldn't it be nice if we could have it be passed implicitly?
-We can do something with
-typeclasses:
+We can actually leverage typeclasses to give us this ability:

 ```haskell
 !!!singletons/Door.hs "class SingDSI" "instance SingDSI"
 ```

+(Note that *it's impossible* to write our `SingDSI` instances improperly!
+GHC checks to make sure that this is *correct*)

 And so now we can do: